Install

 Note

 The cross-platform Fedora Media Writer is the official, tested, and supported method for the creation of bootable media.
-Instructions (alongside a word on alternative methods) are available in the Fedora documentation.
+Instructions are available in the Fedora documentation.

 secureblue includes a combination of software packages, each under its own licensing terms.
 The license of secureblue is the Apache License 2.0.
 The license of secureblue does not supersede the licenses of upstream code and content contained in secureblue images.
 By downloading secureblue you agree to the license terms of its use.